micaminoff/viaplay-keyboard-shortcuts/README.md

 # Features

 `m`     - Mute/Unmute
 `f`     - Enable/Disable Fullscreen
 `s`     - Skip Intro/Recap
 `n`     - Quickstart Next Episode (Skip End Credits)
+`up`    - Increase volume
+`down`  - Decrease volume

 # Viaplay Keyboard Shortcuts (Chrome Extension)

 ![](project-logo-viaplay-shortcuts.png)

-Viaplay is a streaming service with one annoying feature: it doesn't support using `m` key to mute nor `f` key to toggle fullscreen like almost any other player in the web these days.
-The player also doesn't support skipping the intro/recap wtih `s` or quickstarting the next episode with `n`.

-I built this unpacked (at least until I can fix all the issues) Chrome extension to solve that problem.
+Viaplay is a streaming service with very limited hotkey functionality.
+This unpacked Chrome extension aims to solve that problem.

 (PS.
-I also built [one for Telia TV](https://github.com/Hamatti/teliatv-keyboard-shortcuts))
+There is also one [one for Telia TV](https://github.com/Hamatti/teliatv-keyboard-shortcuts))

 ## How to use?